SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 **4**

 Looks like the stalker anticipated your move, because he steps out of the way just as your ﬁst is about to connect with his face.
-“You ain’t much of a bounty hunter,” he scoffs.
-“You can’t be the one that brought my brother in.”
+"You ain’t much of a bounty hunter," he scoffs.
+"You can’t be the one that brought my brother in."
 He shoves you for good measure and stomps off down the promenade.

 *Go to 13.*